 and would require doing a NOW.

-It is also illegal to disturb any vegetated area on bars or banks.
+It is illegal to disturb any vegetated area on bars or banks.

 Information Update 38

-says using hand sniping tools in the watercourse
+says using hand sniping tools in a watercourse

 Regional Mining Office.